storyexplorer/The-Story-Explorer/_posts/2022-11-11-stories-agency-schema.md

 ---
 layout: post
-title: "Stories We Live By: Agency and Image Schemas"
+title: "Agency and Image Schemas"
 categories: [Stories We Live By]
 ---